Lighting is all about harvest.

 Apart from the factors including temperature, humidity, water, oxygen, carbon and nutrients, special characteristics of lighting also play a significant role to control the plant growth.
 The light intensity, spectrum and duration impact plants' morphology, growth, fruiting as well as flowering.

 Plants can convert light energy into chemical energy by photosynthesis.
 Plants need to absorb special light spectra emitting in order to generate necessary element, such as chlorophyll, anthocyanin, carotenoid and phytochromes, within its organs for growing.
-A professional horticulture lighting recipe should optimize the spectrum of light source to meet plants needs for photosynthesis in order to maximum the growth of plants and minimum the electrical energy consumption simultaneously.
+A professional horticulture lighting recipe should optimize the spectrum of light source to meet plants needs for photosynthesis in order to maximize the growth speed of plants and minimize the electrical energy consumption simultaneously.

 Photosynthetic photon flux density (PPFD) is another measurement provides same information as PPF.
 It also stands for the photons in the spectral range of 400nm to 700nm.
 While the difference of them is that PPF measures how many photons get off from a light source.
 On the other hand, PPFD is about how many photons drop on a surface area in square meter.